B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

-We analyze the effect of the learning rate, deep structure, and weight sharing between OBs.
 We consider the performance of different B2Opt architectures.
 The experimental results are shown in Table \ref{table:paremeter}.
-We find that they were sorted from good to worst by their performance, and the result is \textit{30 OBs with WS}$>$\textit{5 OBs without WS}$>$\textit{3 OBs with WS}.
+They were sorted from good to worst based on their performance, and the result is \textit{30 OBs with WS}$>$\textit{5 OBs without WS}$>$\textit{3 OBs with WS}.
 Deep architectures have better representation capabilities and also lead to better performance.
-However, it is challenging to train non-weight-sharing B2Opts with more layers due to the difficulty of training deep architectures. \textit{Untrained} represents that the parameters of \textit{5 OBs without WS} are randomly initialized.
-The results show that \textit{5 OBs without WS} outperforms \textit{Untrained}, which demonstrates the effectiveness of the designed training process.
+However, training non-weight-sharing B2Opts with more layers is challenging due to the difficulty of training deep architectures. \textit{Untrained} represents that the parameters of \textit{5 OBs without WS} are randomly initialized. \textit{5 OBs without WS} outperforms \textit{Untrained}, which demonstrates the effectiveness of the designed training process.

 We also find an interesting phenomenon: \textit{5 OBs without WS} outperforms \textit{3 OBs with WS} in all cases.
-Our untrained deep architecture, \textit{5 OBs without WS}, can achieve good results on simple cases, which shows that B2Opt retains the advantages of Transformer architecture and has strong generalization ability.
-We use the untrained \textit{5 OBs with WS} to test the complex plannar mechanic arm problem and find that it performs poorly.
+Our untrained deep architecture, \textit{30 OBs with WS}, can achieve good results on simple planner mechanic arm problems, which shows that B2Opt retains the advantages of Transformer architecture and has strong generalization ability.
+We use the untrained \textit{5 OBs without WS} to test the complex planner mechanic arm problem, which performs poorly.

+We have observed that B2Opt can achieve better results with deeper architectures.
+However, it is currently difficult for us to train deep B2Opt.
+Moreover, as far as we know, the use of ES to optimize deep models has been studied a lot \cite{vicol2021unbiased}, which will be an essential research prospect in the future.